EMI-Group/evorl/docs/guide/key-concepts.md

 2. a `Workflow` subclass
 3. a corresponding `Agent` subclass.

 `Workflow` defines the entire training logic for a given algorithm.
 Its `step()` method encapsulates a single training iteration.
 Meanwhile, `learn()` method orchestrates the training loop.
-Beside calling `step()` repeatedly, it also manages other tasks such as termination condition checks, performance evaluation, periodic logging, and model checkpointing.
+Besides calling `step()` repeatedly, it also manages other tasks such as termination condition checks, performance evaluation, periodic logging, and model checkpointing.

 Algorithms are defined in `evorl.algorithm`.
-Most algorithms follow the single-file style, defining their `Agent` class and `Workflow` class in their `*.py` file.
+Most algorithms are defined in a single `*.py` file, containing their `Agent` class and `Workflow` class.
 A workflow receives a config object during the creation, which is linked to a `*.yaml` config file in path `configs/agent`.

-An example about how to use `Workflow`:
+An example of how to use `Workflow`:

 ```{include} ../_static/workflow_api.py
 :literal: